‘Young And The Restless’ Spoilers: Billy Will Propose To Phyllis Or Victoria, Ashley And Ravi Kiss

 A post shared by The Young and the Restless (@youngandrestlesscbs) on

-Ashley and Ravi kiss.
+Ashley and Ravi Kiss

 Meanwhile, Ashley (Eileen Davidson) can’t stop thinking about the kiss she and Ravi (Abhi Sinha) shared.